GoogleContainerTools/skaffold/docs-v2/content/en/docs/custom-actions.md

 {{% readfile file="samples/custom-actions/two-local-actions-timeout.yaml" %}}

 Running `skaffold exec update-infra` with the previous configuration will fail if the Custom Action takes more than 10 seconds to complete.
-If the timeout is triggered, Skaffold will stop any container that is still running and will return a status code `1`:
+If the timeout is triggered, Skaffold will stop any running container and will return a status code `1`:

 ```console
 $ skaffold exec update-infra